 This would make sense if educating children was an easily repeatable and complicated process, like assembling an automobile, but it’s not.
 Again, Team of Teams illustrates the difference between the complicated and the complex:

 “The workings of a complicated device like an internal combustion engine might be confusing, but they ultimately can be broken down into a series of neat and tidy deterministic relationships; by the end, you will be able to predict with relative certainty what will happen when one part of the device is activated or altered.

 Complexity, on the other hand, occurs when the number of interactions between components increases dramatically — the interdependencies that allow viruses and bank runs to spread; this is where things quickly become unpredictable. “

 I’d argue that running a successful school is more like the latter description than the former.
-Students in great schools aren’t treated like cogs moving along an assembly line — they’re a part of several networks of relationships with peers, teachers, coaches, administrators, guidance counsellors, and more.
+Students in great schools aren’t treated like cogs moving along an assembly line — they’re a part of several networks of relationships with peers, teachers, coaches, administrators, guidance counselors, and more.

 Unfortunately, in many public schools, teachers and administrators operate in a series of silos.
 This may make it easier for the science department to get better at running lab sessions, but it also makes it more difficult for staff across departments to collaborate and adapt in a fluid manner.

 Seeing the shortcomings of the Task Force’s structure, Gen. McChrystal decided to act: